 And so it was that I found myself experimenting with some leftover Burmese coconut rice and Indian-style Burmese chicken curry, along with wilted herbs, chillies and shallots we had tucked away in plastic containers in the fridge.

-Fried rice was invented to use up day-old rice and here in Cambodia, where nothing goes to waste in home kitchens, leftover steamed rice is often used to make rice porridge or rice soup – the only difference being consistency: rice porridge is thicker and rice soup thinner.
+Fried rice was invented to use up day-old rice, after all, and here in Cambodia, where nothing goes to waste in home kitchens, leftover steamed rice is often used to make rice porridge or rice soup.
+The only difference is consistency: rice porridge is thicker and rice soup thinner.

 Just a few tips to making this turmeric rice porridge recipe with fried eggs in chilli oil.